 Portable Alternative Sanitation System (PASS)

-- Need: To bring a low-cost water and sanitation system to an Alaska Native village with no running water or sewer system.
+- Need: To bring a low-cost water and sanitation system to an Alaska Native village with no piped water or sewer system.

-- Intervention: The Portable Alternative Sanitation System (PASS) collects and treats water and disposes waste without traditional piping.
+- Intervention: The Portable Alternative Sanitation System (PASS) treats hauled water and disposes waste without traditional piping.

 - Results: Residents in the pilot project reported that PASS was cleaner and healthier than the self-haul method.

-To address this lack of plumbing, the Alaska Native Tribal Health Consortium (ANTHC), along with the Cold Climate Housing Research Center and other partners, designed the Portable Alternative Sanitation System (PASS).
+To address this lack of plumbing, the Alaska Native Tribal Health Consortium (ANTHC), along with the Cold Climate Housing Research Center and Lifewater Engineering and Camp Water Industries, designed the Portable Alternative Sanitation System (PASS).
 PASS is a low-cost water and sanitation system that does not require traditional piping.
-The use of external wall-mounted piping allows the system to be moved if the homeowner has to relocate due to climate impacts, such as permafrost melt, erosion, or flooding.
+The use of wall-mounted piping allows the system to be moved if the homeowner has to relocate due to climate impacts, such as permafrost melt, erosion, or flooding.

 The pilot program was funded by the Indian Health System (IHS) and ANTHC.